 Our hearts go out to all those affected by this tragedy.
 Motorcycle accidents like this one occur far too often in Florida.
 Police must investigate fatal motorcycle accidents to understand the cause of the crash.
 The responsible party can then be identified and, if warranted, held accountable.

 Abrahamson & Uiterwyk commits to advocating for individuals and families affected by severe and even fatal accidents, including motorcycle accidents.
 Here on our accident news blog, we report on stories that involve personal injuries because we help our clients recover losses and damages from accidents like this one.
-If a personal injury accident has affected you or a loved one, we invite you to contact our firm anytime to discuss your case with a qualified Tampa, Florida motorcycle accident attorney.
+If a personal injury accident has affected you or a loved one, we invite you to contact our firm anytime to discuss your case with an experienced Tampa, Florida motorcycle accident attorney.